VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

   <img src="Sending_DD_metrics_to_VM_and_DDhq.png" width="800">
 </p>

-Run DataDog using this `ENV variable` for sending metrics to the single-node VictoriaMetrics or this `ENV variable` for sending metrics to the vminsert component of the cluster version of VictoriaMetrics on top of DataDoghq.
+Run DataDog using this [ENV variable](https://docs.victoriametrics.com/url-examples.html#datadog-env-variable-url-for-additional-endpoints-single-node-victoriametricss) for sending metrics to the single-node VictoriaMetrics or this [ENV variable](https://docs.victoriametrics.com/url-examples.html#datadog-env-variable-url-for-additional-endpoints-cluster-version-of-victoriametrics) for sending metrics to the vminsert component of the cluster version of VictoriaMetrics on top of DataDoghq.
-Alternatively add the `following` to [DataDog agent configuration file](https://docs.datadoghq.com/agent/guide/agent-configuration-files/)
+Alternatively add this [additional_endpoints](https://docs.victoriametrics.com/url-examples.html#datadog-yaml-configuration-file-url-for-additional-endpoints-single-node-victoriametrics) or this [additional_endpoints](https://docs.victoriametrics.com/url-examples.html#datadog-yaml-configuration-file-url-for-additional-endpoints-cluster-version-of-victoriametrics) to [DataDog agent configuration file](https://docs.datadoghq.com/agent/guide/agent-configuration-files/) accordingly.

 ### Send via cURL